UAH-s-Telematics-Engineering-Tasks/adv_programming/README.md

 # Advanced Programming Practices by Pablo Collado Soto
 This repository contains all the code we've needed to write for the **Advanced Programming** course over at the **Universidad de Alcalá, Madrid, Spain**.
 We have gathered everything in a GitHub (:octocat) repository for several reasons:

-1. To keed a clean working environment enabling faster developing.
+1. To keep a clean working environment enabling faster developing.
 2. To practice managing a `git` repository.
 3. To use emojis :+1: